johnnywsd/shouda_home/source/index.rst

 Welcome
 =======================================

-I am Shouda Wang, a master student in Computer Science at `New York University <http://www.nyu.edu>`_
+I am Shouda Wang, a computer science graduate from `New York University <http://www.nyu.edu>`_

+Currently, I'm working as a Software Developer.